baidakovil/pyfocusstackfo/README.md

 ## Feedback and PyPi.org

-If you find any of this scripts helpful, please leave feedback.
+If you find any of these scripts helpful, please leave feedback.
-In case you will happy to see `pyfocusstack.py` as **python package**, please write to me: If there will be at least single person who find this helpful, I reformat the code and add it to **PyPi** 🙃.
+In case you would like to see `pyfocusstack.py` as a python package, please write to me: If there will be at least one person who finds this helpful, I will reformat the code and add it to PyPi.